owl-factory/lantern/README.md

 ### Using with nginx-proxy image
 By default, the .web.env file is empty.
 This works for local development through `localhost:3000`.
 For servers, the environment variables `VIRTUAL_HOST=[urls]` and  `VIRTUAL_PORT=3000` variables must be set within the .web.env file.

+There must also be a network shared between the nginx-proxy and the reroll-web containers.
+Since the reroll container networks must be specified in the docker-compose.yaml and external containers are not guaranteed to exist in other systems, the best option is to add the nginx-proxy container to the reroll network. **Note:** this will cause an error when tearing down with `docker-compose down`, where the reroll network will not be deleted.
+This will simply leave the network up. `docker-compose up` will utlize this existing network.

 ## Testing
 The project can be tested through Jest using `yarn test`.